 For a discussion of the benefits of commercial juices please see: Healthy Fruit Juice.

-I try to drink fresh apple juice most days during the apple season.
+I try to drink fresh apple juice once or twice a week during the apple season.
 I've certainly noticed the benefits for my stamina and general sense of health and vitality.
 I don't seem to catch autumn colds anymore, either.

 Here are some more benefits of homemade apple juice.